 For off-road fleets, fleet management collects data from heavy equipment and other construction assets, measuring equipment location, utilisation and maintenance to help construction companies increase productivity, reduce costs and improve overall operations.
 Telematics can optimise asset utilisation (track equipment location, engine hours, distances travelled and position, idle time, etc.), improve preventative maintenance (create logs, track hours for scheduled maintenance, plan preventative repairs, etc.), enhance operational efficiency (monitor planned progress, payloads, cycle times, daily production targets, etc.), improve safety and driver performance (identify unsafe operations, score drivers and operators, reduce equipment wear and tear, etc.) and manage fuel usage (track idle time and fuel consumption and benchmark fleet-wide fuel usage).

-What should fleets look for in fleet management software?
+What should you look for in fleet management company?

 The most important aspect of a fleet management solution is a finding a customisable solution that offers a full, 360-degree view of fleet operations and displays the data in such a way that it helps managers make critical business decisions.
-When researching software vendors, fleet owners and managers, along with other decision makers, should look into a company’s capabilities in the following areas:
+When researching fleet management companies, you should look for a company with capabilities in the following areas:

 - Fleet visibility: The ability to monitor a fleet of vehicles from anywhere in real-time.
 Decision makers should look for a solution that makes tracking driver location, fuel usage and maintenance records easy.

 - Vehicle and trailer tracking: Look for a platform that allows fleet managers to track vehicles and assets 24/7 to maintain security and monitor activity.
 These capabilities can allow fleet owners and managers to assess productivity and implementation procedures to optimise equipment and personnel.